If you’re a supervisor, you’ve probably faced this.

 For supervision to truly work out, it needs to be a shared commitment to work through difficult issues.

-The supervision itself
+Starting the supervision itself

-Basic expectations of both parties
+Clarify basic expectations of both parties

 Any supervisory relationship is a relationship.
 And in any relationship, romantic or not, being clear is vital.